lilbitner/Pizza-CLI-App-/README.md

 2. read a pizza review
 3. delete a pizza review
 4. update a pizza review
+5. leave program

+TESTS

+run ruby app.rb in command-line
+Follow CLI prompts

+FUTURE FEATURES

+1. A method to determine the pizza expertise of each reviewer, based on number of reviews
+2. A method to determine the most popular pizza based on average rating for each pizza
+3. A method to score each review on its validity and truthfullness
+4. A method to find the review from a pizza characteristic input as opposed to review title
+5. A method to restrict other users from deleting reviews by others

+GEMS needed
+"sinatra-activerecord"
+"sinatra"
+"sqlite3"
+"rake"
+"activerecord"
+"require_all"
+"pry"
+"colorize"
+"tty-prompt"

 THANK YOU
 Flatiron School in Denver!